BielRoig/hfeb-guide/content/docs/puzzles/_index.md

 *What's the play?*

-{{< spoiler label="Show solution (5 mana — 110 damage)" >}}
+{{< spoiler label="Show solution" >}}
+1. <i class="ms ms-g ms-cost"></i><i class="ms ms-tap ms-cost"></i> Upkeep activate Hermit Druid.
-Order graveyard as: Guide, Scrounger, Devourer, Akroma, Trike.
+2. Order graveyard as: Guide, Scrounger, Devourer, Akroma, Trike.

-1. Upkeep we activate Hermit and K-Rec 2 Unearths (3 mana).
-Draw Unearth, cast it targeting Shifter, enters, brings Guide, brings Tog.
+3. <i class="ms ms-1 ms-cost"></i><i class="ms ms-g ms-cost"></i> Flashback Krosan Reclamation targeting two Uearth.
+4. Draw one Unearth.
+5. <i class="ms ms-b ms-cost"></i> Cast Unearth targeting Shifter.
+6. Shifter enters as Guide, which brings back Guide, and brings back Tog.
-2. Tog exiles the Unearth on top.
-Shifter becomes Scrounger.
-Scrounge Pali, ESG and Squee (13 CMC + Unearth = **14 total**).
+7. Tog exiles the Unearth on top.
+Reveal Scrounger on top of the graveyard.
+8. Activate Shifter/Scrounger to put in the library: Pali, ESG and Squee (13 CMC + Unearth = **14 total**).
-3. Sac Shifter to Therapy #1.
-Sac Guide to Therapy #2.
+9. Sacrifice Shifter to Cabal Therapy #1.
+10. Sacrifice Guide to Cabal Therapy #2.
-4. Cast Unearth targeting Shifter, it enters as Guide and targets second Shifter.
-Before Shifter/Guide trigger resolves, Tog exiles Unearth from the top.
+11. <i class="ms ms-b ms-cost"></i> Cast Unearth targeting Shifter,
+12. Shifter enters as Guide and targets second Shifter.
+13. Before Shifter/Guide trigger resolves, Tog exiles Unearth from the top of graveyard.
-5. Shifter #2 enters as Guide and targets Guide.
-Guide enters and targets Scrounger on top of the gy.
-In response to the Guide trigger, we Scrounge twice (4 Survivals, 2 Hermits) — **CMC now 26**.
+14. Shifter #2 enters as Guide and targets Guide.
+15. Guide enters and targets Scrounger on top of the gy.
+16. Before Guide trigger resolves, activate both Shifter/Scrounger to put in the library: 4 Survivals and 2 Hermits (**26 total** and +3/+3 pump).
+17. Guide trigger resolves and Scrounger enters.
+18. Sacrifice Guide to Cabal Therapy #3.
-6. Guide trigger resolves and Scrounger enters.
-Sac Guide to Therapy #3 and scrounge Guide, Hermit and WoR — **CMC now 35**.
+19. Activate Scrounger to put in the library: Guide, Hermit and WoR (**35 total**).
-7. Sac Scrounger to Therapy #4.
-Shifter #2 scrounges AD, WoR and WoR — **CMC now 41**.
-In response to pump, Shifter #1 scrounges WoR, Birds and Scrounger — **CMC now 49**.
+20. Sacrifice Scrounger to Cabal Therapy #4.
+21. Activate both Shifter/Scrounger to put in the library: Animate Dead, 3 Wall of Roots, 1 Bird of Paradise and Scrounger (**49 total**).
-8. With the two pumps on the stack, Devourer is revealed (both Shifters are 4/4).
-Shifter #1 puts all activations on the stack and in response we exile Devourer with Tog.
+22. With the two +3+/3 pump on the stack, Devourer is revealed on top of the graveyard.
+23. Shifter #1 puts all activations on the stack and in response you exile Devourer with Psychatog.
-9. We have double Akroma and we sac Shifter #2 to the legend rule.
-We exile top Shifter with Tog and Akroma becomes a **61/61** (base 6 + 2 Scrounger pumps + 49 counters).
+24. Akroma is revealed on top of the graveyard and you sacrifice Shifter #2 to the legend rule.
+25. Exile the top Shifter with Psychatog.
+26. Shifter/Akroma is a **61/61** (base 6 + 2 Scrounger pumps + 49 counters).
-10. We attack with Akroma (61 dmg) and exile it to deal 49 dmg with Trike (total 110 dmg).
+27. Attack with Shifter/Akroma (61 dmg) and then use Psychatog to reveal Triskelion on top of the graveyard.
+28. Use Shifter/Trike to shoot 49 times for a total of **110 damage**.
 {{< /spoiler >}}

 ---